robert-pat/force-system-solver/README.md

  - Visualizing a truss
  - Command line flags for different behavior
  - Rewrote the code to parse a truss (w/ arguably no difference in functionality)
+ - Ended up removing the old parsing code (so only the solver is what I originally submitted)

 #### Building & Running
 Exactly what you'd expect for a rust project.
 Assuming you have [rustup](https://www.rust-lang.org/tools/install),